menu Home About Me Home freebies My Store

 Ready to download your free eBooks?
 Click on the images below to download the book of your choice, or all of them!

-When you can smell the onions on my end of the hall, you know it is time for studying cell division and making slides called chromosome squashes!
-This remains, after 3o years of teaching, one of my favorite labs.
-I think that the reason this never gets old for me, is that my students always thoroughly enjoy this lab.
-They experience a range of emotions, from utter disappointment at being a slide-making failure, to giddy with delight when they peer into the microscope and realize they made "a good one."
+When you can smell the onions at the end of my hallway, you know it is time to study cell division and make chromosome squash slides.
+Even after more than 30 years of teaching, this remains one of my favorite biology labs.
+Students experience everything from frustration when a slide does not turn out to real excitement when they peer into the microscope and realize they made a good one.

-Tell me how to get started!
-You will need to purchase onion sets from a local feed and seed store or from a biological supply company.
-Just for the sake of entertainment, I buy all three colors: red, yellow and white.
-The color of the onion does not really have any affect on the lab.
-But the kids love to grow them, and they look pretty when my lab tables are full of growing onions!
+Begin by purchasing onion sets from a local feed and seed store or a biological supply company.
+For variety, I typically use red, yellow, and white onions.
+The color of the onion does not affect the outcome of the lab, but students enjoy growing them, and the lab tables look great when they are full of sprouting onions.

 The next step is to "plant" the onions.
 As you can see in the photo, you will need small plastic cups and toothpicks.
 A 50-mL beaker works well, also.
-The student will stick three toothpicks in each onion to form a sort of tripod.
-The onion is then suspended over the cup, which has been filled with water.
-All of this takes about 20 minutes of one class period.
-It will take around 5 days before the root tips are long enough to use.
+Students insert three toothpicks into each onion to form a tripod and suspend the onion over a cup filled with water.
+This setup takes about 20 minutes of class time.
+Root tips are typically ready for use after about five days.

-The root tip is an area of rapid cell division.
-The root grows because the cells of the root are dividing to produce more and more cells.
-Once the root tips have reached a length of one inch, take a razor blade and cut the roots away from the bulb.
-The roots are placed in 70% isopropyl (rubbing) alcohol.
-The cells are killed and preserved by the alcohol, and since the cells are dividing, many of them will be "stopped" in one of the phases of mitosis.
-Before a slide can be made, the roots must soak in the alcohol for at least 24 hours.
+The root tip is a region of rapid cell division.
+As the root grows, cells divide continuously, making this tissue ideal for observing mitosis.
+Once the root tips reach a length of approximately one inch, use a razor blade to cut the roots away from the bulb.
+Place the root tips in 70 percent isopropyl alcohol.
+The alcohol kills and preserves the cells, and because many cells are actively dividing, they are often arrested in one of the phases of mitosis.
+The root tips must soak in the alcohol for at least 24 hours before slide preparation.

 Day 5: Roots are long enough to be cut.